Rosey (wrestler): Personal life and death

+Anoaʻi's father was Samoan professional wrestler Sika Anoa‘i and his mother was Patricia Hooker.
+He was the brother of Joe Anoaʻi, better known in the WWE as Roman Reigns.
 Anoaʻi was half-Samoan and half-Italian.
-Anoaʻi's father was Samoan professional wrestler Sika Anoaʻi.
-He was the brother of Joe Anoaʻi, better known in the WWE as Roman Reigns.
 His ex-wife, Amanda Vandeberg Schall, current wife of former MMA fighter Kerry Schall, is from Mason, Ohio.
 They had two sons together, Jordan Iles and Koa Rodney Anoa'i, and a daughter Madison Alani Anoa'i.

 In January 2014, Anoaʻi was hospitalized due to congestive heart failure (with which he had been diagnosed years earlier) and atrial fibrillation.
-Anoai’s CHF was related to weight gain as he struggled with a chronic knee injury that also caused hip issues.
+Anoai's CHF was related to weight gain as he struggled with a chronic knee injury that also caused hip issues.
 He died on April 17, 2017, 10 days after his 47th birthday, in Pensacola, Florida, due to complications related to congestive heart failure.